omgnetwork/omgnetwork.github.io/docs/network-upgrade-guide.md

 ## WHY UPGRADE
 This upgrade requires a change to the immutable smart contract on _Ari_.
 For this reason, _Samrong_ will eventually replace Ari entirely.
-If you wish to continue using the OMG Network, you will need to move your Rinkeby ETH (Ethereum) and ERC20 from Ari to Samrong.
+If you wish to continue using the OmiseGO Network, you will need to move your Rinkeby ETH (Ethereum) and ERC20 from Ari to Samrong.

 ## Benefits